Convenience Store Gondola Shelving

 • Endcap sections for impulse zones near checkout and cooler door runs

 Compatibility: Engineered for Lozier gondola uprights and rail brackets.
-Compatibility with other manufacturers including Madix and Storflex is not guaranteed and should be verified before ordering.
+Compatibility with other manufacturers is not guaranteed and should be verified before ordering.

 Designed for: Convenience stores, gas station retail, travel centers, small-format grocery, college campus stores

 Convenience store gondola operates in a space-constrained environment where every square foot generates more revenue pressure than any other retail format.
 Compact section widths, lower gondola heights for customer reach, and endcap placement near high-traffic zones are the fixture decisions that drive c-store performance.
-Configuration errors in a c-store are more costly per square foot than in any other retail format there is no room for dead facing or inaccessible product.
+Configuration errors in a c-store are more costly per square foot than in any other retail format, there is no room for dead facing or inaccessible product.
+NACS reports the average U.S. convenience store runs roughly 2,700 sellable square feet inside the building envelope, so fixture layout has to work harder here than in any big-box format. [cite: NACS State of the Industry]

 Common Configurations for Convenience Stores